SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 2.0 Postgres

-This connector simplifies using [Npgsql](http://www.npgsql.org/) in an application running on CloudFoundry.
+This connector simplifies using [Npgsql](http://www.npgsql.org/) in an application running on Cloud Foundry.
 You probably will want some understanding of how to use it before proceeding to use the connector.

 The source code for this connector can be found [here](https://github.com/SteeltoeOSS/Connectors).

 #### 2.1 Quick Start

-This quick start consists of using several ASP.NET Core sample applications to illustrate how to use the Steeltoe Postgres Connector for connecting to a Postgres service on CloudFoundry.
+This quick start consists of using several ASP.NET Core sample applications to illustrate how to use the Steeltoe Postgres Connector for connecting to a Postgres service on Cloud Foundry.

 There are two sample applications you can choose from for this quick start: